 There is disagreement, however, about the age at which cognitive abilities peak and decline.
 This is an important issue for the design of effective interventions.
 It might be that interventions are unsuccessful if they are started after the age of 60 for skills that begin to deteriorate noticeably in people who are in their 30s.
 The discrepancy in the peak ages is related mainly to the type of data used in the empirical investigations.
 Research based on cross-sectional data sets finds that the decline usually starts when people are in their 20s and 30s [3].
 Studies using longitudinal data sets find instead that many cognitive skills remain stable over time and start declining only after the age of 60 [3].
 Thus, cross-sectional studies, based on comparisons between different people, are likely to overestimate the age that serious decline sets in because of confounding cohort effects.
 Changes in the social and cultural environment might influence cognitive functioning.
-On the other hand, longitudinal studies, based on comparisons of the same person over time, are likely to underestimate the age decline because of sample attrition (people who perform poorly are more likely to drop out of the study and so are not retested later) and retest effects (people learn from previous tests how to do better on subsequent ones) [4].
+On the other hand, longitudinal studies, based on comparisons of the same person over time, are likely to underestimate the age decline because of sample attrition (people who perform poorly are more likely to drop out of the study and so are not re-tested later) and re-test effects (people learn from previous tests how to do better on subsequent ones) [4].

-Figure 1 is an example of what cross-sectional studies often find when analyzing the agecognitive profile: after peaking in people in their 30s, skills decline at an increasing pace.
-The figure reports the average test scores by age group in literacy, numeracy, and problem solving from the 2012 Program for the International Assessment of Adult Competencies.
+Figure 1 is an example of what cross-sectional studies often find when analyzing the age-cognitive profile: after peaking in people in their 30s, skills decline at an increasing pace.